DaniyalSyed24/AI-Fridge/README.md

 # AI-Fridge Prototype

 ## Project Overview
-For this project,
+In this project, a recommender system that uses object detection to capture the contents of the fridge and provides a list of meals to prepare is developed.

 ## Installation

-To set up the project, there are a number of libraries that need to be downloaded and installed first.
+To set up the project, there are a number of libraries and datasets that need to be downloaded and installed first.

+First, run the "Dependencies" code blocks, followed by the "Download custom dataset".
+This will ensure that all the necessary files for this project are downloaded.